-The Data and Connectivity Delivery Group reports to the leads of Data and Connectivity and then to the National Core Studies Oversight Committee, who ensure the programme of work meets the needs and is delivered across the UK.
+The Data and Connectivity Delivery Group reports to the leads of Data and Connectivity and then to the NCS Oversight Committee, who ensure the programme of work meets the needs and is delivered across the UK.
 Public and patient engagement and involvement is crucially important to monitor study developments and ensure that trustworthiness and transparency is demonstrated and to ensure that benefit to the public is key to all actions.

 Currently there are two lay members who sit on the Independent Advisory Group and one lay member who sit on the Delivery Group.
 Additionally, we created a wider Advisory Group of four lay members that works alongside the Delivery Group.
 The objectives of the lay members on the Delivery Group and the Advisory Group are to raise any concerns and help shape the development and delivery of the programme.